WATCH: Adaptive Monitoring for AI Deployments via Weighted-Conformal Martingales: Theory and Methods: Weighted- Conformal -Values and Test Martingales

 \subsection{Main Practical Testing Objective: Testing for \{Concept Shift or Unanticipated Covariate Shift\}}

 We now provide a worked example for how weighted-conformal $p$-values can be used to test a common assumption in the robust ML literature: namely, the \textit{covariate shift} \citep{shimodaira2000improving, sugiyama2007covariate} assumption, where the marginal input distribution $F_X$ may shift to some other distribution $G_X$ at test time, but the conditional label distribution $F_{Y \mid X}$ is assumed to remain invariant.
-Under covariate shift, the oracle weights $\tilde{w}_i^o$ in Eq. \eqref{eq:general_weights} are proportional to density-ratio weights $g_X(X_i)/f_X(X_i)$ \citep{tibshirani2019conformal}.
+In the standard covariate shift setting considered in \citet{tibshirani2019conformal}, the oracle weights $\tilde{w}_i^o$ in Eq. \eqref{eq:general_weights} are proportional to density-ratio weights $g_X(X_i)/f_X(X_i)$.
 A common goal is to adapt to covariate shift by learning an approximate density-ratio function $\widehat{w}(x)\approx g_X(x)/f_X(x)$ for reweighting the data (e.g., \citet{sugiyama2007covariate, tibshirani2019conformal, yang2024doubly, zhang2024adapting}).

-However, whereas reliability results in the ML robustness literature often relies on the density-ratio estimator being reasonably accurate, i.e., $\widehat{w}(x)\approx g_X(x)/f_X(x)$, there is little work on \textit{testing} for whether this reliability criterion is achieved in practice.
-Let $\mathbf{G_{X}^{(\widehat{w})}}$ denote the set of distributions for $X$ with density-ratio function $\widehat{w}(x)$.
+However, whereas robustness results often rely on the density-ratio estimator being reasonably accurate, i.e., $\widehat{w}(x)\approx g_X(x)/f_X(x)$, there is little work on \textit{testing} for whether this reliability criterion is achieved in practice.
+Let $\mathbf{G_{X}^{(\widehat{w})}}$ denote the set of distributions for $X$ with density-ratio function $\widehat{w}(x)$ with respect to the true $F_X\in \mathbf{F_X}$.
 Then, we aim to test the following joint null hypothesis:

 which can be roughly read as assuming that $Y\mid X$ is invariant and that $\widehat{w}(x)=g_X(x)/f_X(x)$.
 Thus, observing an extreme value of $p^{\tilde{w}}_{n+1}$ would convey evidence against $\mathcal{H}_0^{\text{(cs)}}$, meaning that there has been a concept shift in $Y\mid X$ or that the density-ratio adaptation $\widehat{w}(x)$ is inaccurate.